Jason Pendant

+Jason Quang-Vinh Pendant (born 9 February 1997), also known as Cao Pendant Quang Vinh is a professional footballer who plays as a left-back for V.League 1 club Công An Hà Nội.
+Born in France, he represented his birth country at youth level, before switching to play for the Vietnam national team.

 Club career

 Sochaux

 Born in Sarcelles, France, Pendant began his youth career with hometown club Sarcelles AAS before joining Sochaux.
-After playing in seven matches for the first team during the 2016–17 Ligue 2 season; Pendant signed his first professional contract with the club on 20 June 2017.
+After playing in seven matches for the first team during the 2016–17 Ligue 2 season, Pendant signed his first professional contract with the club on 20 June 2017.
 He scored his first professional goal on 23 January 2018 in a 2–1 victory against Colomiers in the Coupe de France.

 New York Red Bulls

 On 10 March 2020, Pendant completed a transfer to MLS club, New York Red Bulls.
 On 11 July 2020, Pendant made his debut for New York in a 1–0 victory over Atlanta United.
 After featuring regularly for New York during the 2020 season, Pendant appeared mostly with New York Red Bulls II, making nine USL Championship appearances in 2021.

 Quevilly-Rouen

 On 12 July 2022, Pendant was transferred to Ligue 2 side Quevilly-Rouen for an undisclosed fee.